 Welcome to hosting your Tensorflow model on Algorithmia!
 This guide is designed as an introduction to hosting a Tensorflow model and publishing an algorithm even if you’ve never used Algorithmia before.

-You have a model that labels images.
-You’ve discovered the features you want to include, you’ve trained your model and validated it with your validation data set.
-You’re happy with your results and now need to save your variable checkpoints and the graph from your trained model so you can upload it to Algorithmia.
+After training your Tensorflow model, you’ll want to save your variable checkpoints and the graph from your trained model so you can upload it to Algorithmia.

 Create a Data Collection